 There may, however, be additional restrictions on the student’s passport therefore this must still be checked as part of the registration process.

-Whilst it is the responsibility of the University and local Management to ensure that someone does not work more hours than permitted by their VISA we also wish to encourage the individual to share in some of that responsibility.
-To this end all those engaged on an hourly basis who are on such a VISA should be asked to sign a declaration stating that they understand the restrictions and that they should raise any concerns accordingly if offered more work.
+Whilst it is the responsibility of the University and local Management to ensure that someone does not work more hours than permitted by their visa we also wish to encourage the individual to share in some of that responsibility.
+To this end, all those engaged on an hourly basis who are on such a visa should be asked to sign a declaration stating that they understand the restrictions and that they should raise any concerns accordingly if offered more work.
 This will assist in addressing the challenge presented by some holding multiple appointments.
-The Tier 4 worker – Declaration Form is available for use.

 For a list of EEA countries and further information on UK worker eligibility please visit the Border and Immigration Agency website.